bienpx224/Unity-MathGame-Avalanche-Web3-Hackathon/README.md

 ## 🔬 Feautures

-1. Game mang tính giải trí - giáo dục  :
+1. Educational entertainment:
-- Dự án là Hệ thống các game liên quan đến toán học.
+- The project is a system of mathematical-related games.
-- Giúp người dùng trải nghiệm tính toán, tư duy logic, rèn luyện phản xạ.
+- Help users experience computing, logical thinking, reflection training.
-- Cải thiện được khả năng tính toán, sự nhạy bén của trí óc thông qua các tựa game đẹp mắt, cuốn hút.
+- Improve computing, mind sensitivity through beautiful, intriguing games.

-2. Hệ thống xếp hạng, phần thưởng :
+2. Ranking system, rewards:
-- Bảng xếp hạng Top các người chơi có điểm số cao nhất
+- Top rankings of players with the highest score
-- Cách tính điểm số dựa vào thực lực người chơi.
+- The score is based on the player's strength.
-- Phân bố phần thưởng token theo thời gian và ranking.
+- Distribution of token rewards by time and ranking.

-3. Triển khai trên nền tảng Blockchain - Avalanche :
+3. Blockchain base deployment - Avalanche:
-- Lưu trữ dữ liệu on chain Avalanche.
+- Data storage on Avalanche chain.
-- Chi phí giao dịch rẻ = 1/10 trên ETH
+- Cheap transaction cost = 1/10 on ETH
-- Tốc độ xử lý giao dịch nhanh
+- Fast transaction processing speed
-- Dễ dàng tích hợp.
+- Easy integration.

 <hr />